apicco/MLtrack/README.md

 There are two steps in the automation process.
 First, the trajectories are automatically selected.
 This step is detailed in the *AUTOMATED_SELECTION* folder.
 The output trajectories need to be verified manually.
 This procedure is detailed in the *MANUAL_VALIDATION* folder.

+## Image J

+The trajectories that are feeded to the software must be tracked with the modified version of Particle Tracker (Sbalzarini and Koumoutsakos, 2005), where also the different moments of brightness are outputed.
+The code, in the `imagej` folder, should be placed into the pluging folder of your ImageJ application.

 ## AUTOMATED SELECTION

 bla bla